hblasum/zotero-fs/README.md

 To mount, call './zotero-fs'.
 The file system will be mounted at '/tmp/zotero'.
 To unmount, call 'sudo umount /tmp/zotero'.

+Limitations:
+	* tested only on Linux
+	* files are read-only
+	* only local storage prefixed "storage:" (no cloud, no links)
+	* only one local profile

 License: LGPL v2.1 (same as Perl Fuse module).